Korean virgin ghost: Activities

-Korean Virgin Ghosts are mainly known for haunting abandoned buildings, especially in hospitals, schools, bathrooms, cemeteries, lakes, dark country roads or wooded areas.
+Korean virgin ghosts are mainly known for haunting abandoned buildings, especially in hospitals, schools, bathrooms, cemeteries, lakes, dark country roads or wooded areas.
 They start their act around midnight which continues until dawn.
 They almost always have long hair covering their faces, with sullen features, dressed in white.
 It is believed that people will know that they are in the presence of a virgin ghost when there is a sudden change in temperature and the wind direction.
 They haunt with anger and revenge to those who caused them harm and are also known to haunt newly married couples.
 They are considered to bring illnesses and accidents.

 Myths

 Since ancient times, it has been thought that the resentment was very deep when a virgin died.
 There is a myth that if anyone gets possessed by a virgin ghost, they will harbor strong resentment or that they will not be able to get married.
 For this reason, in the old days, for fear that a virgin would die and becomes a ghost, dolls emphasizing the male genitalia were made of straw and put in a coffin or dolls dressed in men's clothes and buried upside down.
-Then thorns were placed around the coffin and buried.The reason for putting a male doll emphasizing the genitals in a coffin or wearing men's clothes is to comfort them for making contact with men even after they die, and burying the coffin upside down is to block the virgin ghost from coming out thoroughly.
+Then thorns were placed around the coffin and buried.
+The reason for putting a male doll emphasizing the genitals in a coffin or wearing men's clothes is to comfort them for making contact with men even after they die, and burying the coffin upside down is to block the virgin ghost from coming out thoroughly.
 This part shows how much the fear of virgin ghosts in the civilian world was overwhelming in the past.

-There is also the male equivalent of the Korean Virgin Ghost (Hangul:처녀귀신, Cheonyeogwisin) known as the Korean Bachelor Ghost (Hangul:총각귀신, Chonggakgwishin).
-It is considered that the Korean Virgin Ghost can only be eliminated by performing the ritual of exorcism or by “soul weddings” (Hangul:영혼결혼식,yeonghongyeolhonsig) which is a wedding held for the cheonyeo (virgin) and chonggak (bachelor) “couple” so that their souls may rest in peace.
+There is also the male equivalent of the Korean virgin ghost known as the Korean bachelor ghost (총각귀신, chonggakgwishin).
+It is considered that the Korean virgin ghost can only be eliminated by performing the ritual of exorcism or by “soul weddings” (영혼결혼식, yeonghongyeolhonsig) which is a wedding held for the cheonyeo ("virgin") and chonggak ("bachelor") “couple” so that their souls may rest in peace.
 Virgin ghosts can also be made to move to afterlife by traditionally erecting phallic statues.

 Some of these statues can still be found in Haesindang Park, located in Samcheok.
-Shrines for the Korean Virgin Ghost may feature phallic carvings and sculptures, and will have annual rites offering food and drink to the souls.
+Shrines for the Korean virgin ghost may feature phallic carvings and sculptures, and will have annual rites offering food and drink to the souls.